 Felony disenfranchisement is a relic of Reconstruction-era voter suppression laws designed to disempower newly-emancipated Black Americans.
-The disproportionate silencing of Black of those people are in Florida.
+The disproportionate silencing of Black voices continues the legacy of Jim Crow.
+By now, it is of those people lived in Florida before Amendment 4.